 Middleburg Heights Residents — Beginning Feb.
-29, Solid Waste/Rubbish collection is changing to Wednesdays.
+29, Solid Waste/Rubbish collection is changing to Mondays.

 The City of Middleburg Heights is committed to helping residents reduce the chances of flooding to the maximum degree possible, and to assisting our residents in regard to flooding and sewer backups.
 City officials also want to be sure residents understand the associated problems.

 Below you will find the 8 Step Plan developed by the city to diagnose possible sewer problems and to determine solutions.
 This plan is designed to diagnose any sewer-related problems our residents are facing and to assist residents in understanding and developing a solution to their backups.
 Should you experience sewer backups or flooding, please contact the Service Department.
 The steps to the plan are as follows:

 - Resident reports flooding/sewer backup to the Service Department.

 - The Service Department mails a flooding/sewer backup survey to the resident and creates a file specific to that address/homeowner.

 - The City Engineer reviews the returned survey and determines the next course of action.